globus/globus-compute/endpoint/globus_compute_endpoint/endpoint/README.rst

 Endpoint UX-Design
 ------------------

-Here are the basic functions we want from the `funcx-endpoint`:
+Here are the basic functions we want from the `endpoint`:

 * init : One time initialization that sets up the global options for the site at which the endpoint is being deployed